Joe Principe: Rise Against (1999–present)

-Shortly after the breakup with 88 Fingers Louie, Principe met future bandmate and friend Tim McIlrath at a Sick of It All concert.
-Principe asked McIlrath to sing over a few tracks that he and former 88 Fingers Louie guitarist Mr. Precision had recorded.
-It was then McIlrath agreed to form the band.
-They later met up with drummer Toni Tintari and formed the band as "Transistor Revolt", the band's original name before changing it to "Rise Against".
+Shortly after the breakup of 88 Fingers Louie, Principe formed a new band with the guitarist and drummer from 88 Fingers Louie.
+They went straight into the studio to demo 7 songs and began searching for a singer.
+Joe visited friends and fellow musicians Sick of It All and AFI at a show in Indianapolis and ran into Chicago friend Tim McIlrath of the band Baxter.
+Joe always liked the grit of Tim’s voice and asked him to try out.
+Despite friends' skepticism about the stylistic differences, the pairing worked.
+Those 7 songs made it onto The Unraveling.
+They later met up with drummer Toni Tintari and formed the band as "Transistor Revolt," the band's original name before changing it to "Rise Against".

 In 2000, they released the self-titled demo, Transistor Revolt.
 Tintari left the band in the fall of that year before the recording of their full-length album.
 He was later replaced by Brandon Barnes of "Pinhead Circus".
 The band then signed with independent record label Fat Wreck Chords in 2001.
 They then released their debut album The Unraveling and spent the rest of the year touring.
 In 2002, Mr. Precision left and was replaced by Todd Mohney.
 The band returned to the studio in December 2002 to work on their second full-length album, Revolutions per Minute in 2003 and toured for the 2003 Warped Tour, which gained the band some success.
 Rise Against then signed to DreamWorks Records in late 2003 to begin the recording of their third record, but Dreamworks was shortly absorbed by the Universal Music Group, and Rise Against found itself with Major label Geffen Records.
 Todd Mohney, the band's guitarist at the time, left and was replaced by Chris Chasse and began the recording of their new album Siren Song of the Counter Culture.
 Siren Song of the Counter Culture was released on August 10, 2004, peaking at number 136 on the Billboard 200 album charts, gaining the band major critical and commercial success with the singles "Give It All, "Swing Life Away", and "Life Less Frightening".